MarcDufresne/opset/README.md

 it is accessed in the code and the loading order, as long as it has been initiated with `opset.setup_config` it will hold the same configuration values in all of your application.

-The library expects that your project will contain [yaml](https://yaml.org/) files named `default.yml` and (optionally) `local.yml` and `unit_test.yml`.
+The library expects that your project will contain [YAML](https://yaml.org/) files named `default.yml` and (optionally) `local.yml` and `unit_test.yml`.
 You will be able to point to the location of those config files when invoking `opset.setup_config` as the second positional argument.
 The file `default.yml` should be committed and follow your project and should not contain any secrets.
 The files `local.yml` and `unit_test.yml` should be added to your `.gitignore` to avoid having them committed by accident as those files can contain secrets.

-The `opset.setup_config` function will handle everything from reading the yaml file containing your project's config values, to loading them into your environment being mindful not to overwrite ENV variables already present.
+The `opset.setup_config` function will handle everything from reading the YAML file containing your project's config values, to loading them into your environment being mindful not to overwrite ENV variables already present.
 It needs to be passed the name of your application along with the python style path (eg. `module.submodule`) to where the `default.yml`, `local.yml` or `unit_test.yml` files are located in the project.